 Please note: Weather conditions may affect your marine life-viewing experience.
 On rare occasions, strong winds or severe weather may prevent your visit to Green Island or the Outer Barrier Reef.

-This morning, perhaps you'll join us for an optional tour to Tjapukai Aboriginal Culture Park and Kuranda Village—dedicated to preserving authentic Aboriginal culture.
-Here, you’ll watch Aborigines perform traditional dances and learn about their controversial history in this region of Australia.
+This morning, perhaps you'll join us for an optional Tjapukai Aboriginal Culture Park, Skyrail & Kuranda Village tour.
+At Tjapukai Aboriginal Culture Park, you’ll watch Aborigines perform traditional dances and learn about their controversial history in this region of Australia.
 Later, let them dazzle you with their boomerang skills—perhaps you’ll even try your hand at the boomerang yourself.
-Afterward, ride up the beautiful Whitfield Range in the Skyrail gondola to Kuranda, a quaint and picturesque village nestled in one of the Earth’s oldest rain forests.
+Afterward, ride up the beautiful Whitfield Range in a skyrail gondola to Kuranda, a quaint and picturesque village nestled in one of the Earth’s oldest rain forests.

 Returning to the hotel later, you’ll have some time at leisure before an exclusive Discovery Series discussion.
 A speaker with ties to the local Aboriginal community will discuss the life and culture of Aborigines Today, sharing with you the fascinating beliefs and contemporary challenges of the continent’s first peoples.